iggredible/Learn-Vim/ch04_vim_grammar.md

 '         A Pair of ' '
 `         A pair of ` `
 ```

 To learn more, check out `:h text-objects`.

 ## Composability And Grammar

-After learning Vim grammar, let's discuss composability in Vim and why this is a great feature to have in a text editor.
+Vim grammar is subset of Vim's composability feature.
+Let's discuss composability in Vim and why this is a great feature to have in a text editor.

 Composability means having a set of general commands that can be combined (composed) to perform more complex commands.
 Just like in programming where you can create more complex abstractions from simpler abstractions, in Vim you can execute complex commands from simpler commands.
 Vim grammar is the manifestation of Vim's composable nature.

 The true power of Vim's composability shines when it integrates with external programs.
 Vim has a filter operator (`!`) to use external programs as filters for our texts.
 Suppose you have this messy text below and you want to tabularize it:

 ```
 Id|Name|Cuteness
 01|Puppy|Very
 02|Kitten|Ok
 03|Bunny|Ok
 ```

-This cannot be easily done with Vim commands, but you can get it done quickly with `column` terminal command.
+This cannot be easily done with Vim commands, but you can get it done quickly with `column` terminal command (assuming your terminal has `column` command).
 With your cursor on "Id", run `!}column -t -s "|"`.
 Voila!
-Now you have this pretty tabular data:
+Now you have this pretty tabular data with just one quick command.

 ```
 Id  Name    Cuteness
 01  Puppy   Very